xinglin/hugo-site/content/blog/postgres-tid-wraparound.md

 and thus these frozen rows are visible for all current and future transactions.

+NOTE:
+The requirement of a periodical vaccum process to set rows as frozen (set TID to FrozenTransactionId), in order to handle TID wraparound problem does not seem optimal/elegant.
+Is there any better way to handle it?

 ```
 /* ----------------
  *		Special transaction ID values